blongden73/States-of-mind/_handbook/exploring-your-fears.markdown

 ---
 title: Exploring your fears
 date: 2020-09-06 12:08:00 Z
+layout: handbook
 ---

 What are your external fears?
 These are fears that are caused by an outside source, eg flying on a plane, spiders or an upcoming exam.